KitBaroness/UdaCity/README.md

 ## Usage
 This repository is for reference purposes.
+I know that this is not a practical method of github repository use.

 ## Contact
 For any questions about the repository or courses, feel free to reach out: